RyeNguyen/Continent-Matching-Project/README.md

 # Continent-Matching-Project
 ### Software Engineer assignment.

 This is the final project in Software Engineer.
-I picked the jigsaw based game __Continent Matching__ and I decided to use __GDevelop 5__ to implement the game.
+I picked the jigsaw based game __Continent Matching__ and I decided to use __GDevelop 5__; also after exporting to HTML5 file I had some fix in the code to implement the game.
 I took the inspiration from this page:

 ![Screenshot (101)](https://user-images.githubusercontent.com/48546888/85937283-52f97080-b92c-11ea-9316-30d2e923c390.png)